Introduction to Concourse#

 Warning

-It is not possible to interact with data in multiple environments simultaneously.
+It is not possible to interact with data in multiple environments simultaneously from a single connection.

 Create an Environment#